sboyer12/INST126_Project2/README.md

 # I am creating a word guessing game for my project.
 I will create a word bank where the players have to guess letters to see what word it is.

+Game Overview:

+This game will allow you to enter with any number of players.
+It will randomly choose a word out of 5 pre-programmed words and each player will rotate guessing letters of the words.
+If player guesses more than one letter at a time, the program will count it as a word guess.
+Once the player has done three word guess failures the game will end.
+If a player guesses the word correctly then the game will end as well.

     MIT License

 Copyright (c) 2024 Sebastian Boyer